 - Preheat a non-stick frying pan on medium heat and add a thin layer of vegetable oil.

 - Once the oil is heated, place one dough onto the frying pan, the sealed part down.
 Cook for 25-30 seconds or until the bottom is light golden brown.
-Flip and press the dough with a spatula or hotteok presser until flat and thin.
+Flip and press the dough with a spatula or hotteok hand presser until flat and thin.
 Cook until the bottom is golden brown for about 1 minute.
-Flip the dough again and cook for about 1 more minute to let the cheese filling fully melted.
+Flip the dough again and cook for about 1 more minute to let the cheese filling fully melt.

 - Transfer the cooked hotteok to the paper-lined plate to remove the excess oil.
 Serve hot.